 For young toddlers to learn to walk and acquire other critical physical abilities, they must have good balance.
 Balance, on the other hand, is an acquired talent that involves both physical and mental effort.

-You can support their general physical development (while having fun (ego state)!) with these excellent balancing activities for toddlers.
+You can support their general physical development with these physical activities for toddlers.

 Standing On One Foot